 Some portable digital recorders have a feature called Automatic Gain Control.
-AGC does its best to actively set the gain for you.
+AGC does its best to set the gain actively for you.
 However, in many situations, it can be more harmful than helpful.
-Most portable digital recorders that feature AGC also give you the option to turn it off (such as the Edirol R09HR).
-The problem with AGC is that in a quiet location it ducks the levels down when someone speaks, and pumps the levels back up in moments of silence.
+Most portable digital recorders that feature AGC also give you the option to turn it off.
+The problem with AGC is that in a quiet location, it ducks the levels down when someone speaks, and pumps the levels back up in moments of silence.
 This creates an audible pumping sound that is noticeable and distracting to the viewer.

 For optimal gain settings, it's usually a better idea to turn off AGC and set the levels manually.
-In the digital realm, it's best to keep the average signal on the audio meters around -20db.
-It's okay if the meters occasionally bounce up to -12 or -6 during the loudest peaks in volume.
-But try to keep the meters on your recorder in this sweet spot.
-That's how you get the best sound levels possible on your recorder.
+In the digital realm, it's best to keep the average signal on the audio meters around -20dB.
+It's okay if the meters occasionally bounce up to -12 or -6dB during the loudest peaks in volume, but try to keep the meters on your recorder in this sweet spot.
+That's usually how you get the best sound levels possible on your recorder.

 2) Double-check the switches and buttons

 One of the issues I've encountered when using portable digital recorders in DSLR video shoots is that the little switches and buttons on the recorder can sometimes accidentally get bumped and switched.
-Because there are so many takes in DSLR video shoots (most cameras don't allow you to roll for more than 12 minutes at a time), you're constantly grabbing the recorder to start and stop recording.
+Because there are so many takes in DSLR and mirrorless video shoots, you're constantly grabbing the recorder to start and stop recording.
 I've noticed that the switches on the recorders often get changed in the middle of a shoot.
-Make a habit to double-check the hardware controls every time you're about to record.
+Make a habit of double-checking the hardware controls every time you're about to record.
 It could save the day.

 3) Always monitor your audio

-Actively listening to your audio on headphones is as fundamentally important as looking through the view finder of a camera.
+Actively listening to your audio on headphones is as fundamentally important to the success of your project as looking through the viewfinder of your camera.
 You can't properly frame a shot without using your eyes, and you can't assess your audio without using your ears.
 One of the biggest problems with shooting video on a DSLR is that most cameras don't have a headphone output.
-The good news is that you're shooting double system audio with a portable digital recorder.
+The good news is that you're shooting double-system audio with a portable digital recorder.
 Your recorder has a headphone output, so you should use it as much as possible.
 Listen to your audio when you're setting up and when you're shooting.
 If there are any problems, you'll hear them and have a better idea of what needs adjustment.

 4) Make sure you're rolling

-It sounds rudimentary, but often times the most basic operations will throw you off the most.
-It's a good idea to always make sure you're recording before you start a take.
+It may sound obvious, but sometimes the most basic operations can be overlooked.
+Always make sure you're recording before you start a take.
 Many of today's portable digital recorders will have flashing red lights to indicate that they're in RECORD/PAUSE mode, and a solid red light indicating that they're recording.
 In a fast-paced set, you can glance at your recorder and mistake the flashing red light for a solid one.
 It's always best to dedicate five seconds to really looking at your recorder to make sure you're recording.
-And after the take begins, it's important to keep glancing at the device to make sure it continues to record.
+And after the take begins, it's important to keep glancing at the device to make certain it continues to record.
 The batteries could die, or a control could accidentally get bumped and stop it from recording.
 If you see this happen you'll be able to alert the other crew members and have a more productive shoot.

 Thanks for checking out this article!
-Hopefully you're empowered with enough information to get you up and running for a double-system DSLR video shoot.
-If you have any further questions at all about recording sound for video on a portable digital recorder, we encourage you to post them in the Comments section below!
+Hopefully you're empowered with enough information to get you up and running for a double-system video shoot.
+If you have any further questions at all about recording sound for video on a portable digital recorder, we encourage you to post them in the Comments section, below.